Our Review Process

 Table of Contents

-There are different types of diabetes such as type 1, type 2 and gestational, all depending on different causes.
+There are different types of diabetes such as type 1, type 2 and gestational, all depending on different cause of diabetes.
 However, there is another type 3 diabetes that you may have heard of.
 So what is type 3 diabetes?
 Let’s find out.

 This "type 3 diabetes" is a phrase coined to characterize the concept that Alzheimer's disease, a leading cause of dementia, is caused by a form of insulin resistance and insulin-like growth factor malfunction that occurs especially in the brain.
 Some individuals use this term to describe persons who have type 2 diabetes and are also diagnosed with Alzheimer's disease dementia.
 The categorization of type 3 diabetes is very contentious, and it is not universally acknowledged as a clinical diagnosis by the medical profession.